-While the high season in Scotland is the summer and its shoulder months, the winter is more and more popular with visitors.
+While the high season in Scotland is the summer and its shoulder months, the winter is becoming more and more popular with visitors.
 This is because Scotland enjoys some temperate weather all year long (especially for a Northern European country!) meaning the winter, while rainy, isn’t too cold, and is perfect for sightseeing or enjoying nature.

 To help you plan what to do and when to come in the winter months in Scotland, we’ve put together a handy guide for you